davidmehi/edge-stackdriver-integration-example/README.md

 ### Exporting Log Data
 There are several different ways to export log data, highlighted in the documentation.
-You can also create “sinks” - where log messages are filtered and sent to another GCP product like “CloudStorage”, “BigQuery” or “Pub/Sub”. https://cloud.google.com/logging/docs/export/configure_export_v2
+You can also create "sinks" - where log messages are filtered and sent to another GCP product like "CloudStorage", "BigQuery" or "Pub/Sub". https://cloud.google.com/logging/docs/export/configure_export_v2

 ### Creating Logging Metrics